 On May 24, 1754, Washington and the Virginia troops arrived in an area called the Great Meadows and set up camp.
 Shortly after, Washington received a message from a Seneca leader known as the Half King informing him that a group of French soldiers was camped nearby.
 Washington and 40 of his men set out to find the French.
-Early in the morning, Washington and his American Indian allies surrounded the French.
-A skirmish broke out and 15 minutes later the French surrendered.
+Early in the morning, Washington and his American Indian allies surrounded the French and a skirmish broke out that lasted about 15 minutes before the French surrendered.
 The Half King spoke to the wounded French leader, Ensign Joseph Coulon de Jumonville, and then killed him with his tomahawk.
 One French soldier escaped to carry the news back to the French Fort Duquesne.
 Washington, fearing a large-scale counterattack, decided to fortify his position in the Great Meadows by building a circular palisaded fort, which he named Fort Necessity.

 On July 3, 1754, the French and their Indian allies approached the fort and a battle ensued.
 Both sides suffered losses, but the British situation was worse and that night they surrendered.
 After the British troops withdrew, the French burned the fort and returned to Fort Duquesne.